The following information is provided for reference purposes only and should be used at your own risk!

 Lightly lubricate pump disk center bushing (assembly oil).

-Clean vanos oil pump housing (brake cleaner & towels).
+Clean Vanos oil pump housing (brake cleaner & towels).

-Lightly lubricate vanos center shaft side and outer radial bearing to ease pump installation (assembly oil).
+Lightly lubricate Vanos center shaft side and outer radial bearing to ease pump installation (assembly oil).

 Initially install oil pump disk on oil pump shaft.